Fight over officer testimony roils Proud Boys sedition case

 Tarrio was arrested in Washington two days before the riot and charged with vandalizing a Black Lives Matter banner at a historic Black church during a protest in December 2020.
 Tarrio was released from jail on Jan.
 14, 2022 after serving his five-month sentence for that case.

-An email seeking comment was sent to an attorney for Lamond.
-Tarrio’s lawyers say Lamond has been under investigation for some time for possible obstruction of justice into the investigation of Tarrio.
+Tarrio’s lawyers say Lamond has been under investigation for some time for possible obstruction of justice into the investigation of the Proud Boys leader.

-The Washington Post reported in February that Lamond was placed on leave as part of an investigation into his contacts with the Proud Boys.
-Metropolitan Police Chief Robert Contee has said the department placed an officer on leave as part of an “ongoing investigation” by the department, the FBI and Justice Department but declined to name the officer.
+Lamond was placed on administrative leave by the police force in February, said Mark Schamel, an attorney for the officer.
+Schamel said Lamond is a “decorated veteran” of the D.C. police department and “doesn’t share any of the indefensible positions” of extremist groups.

 Lamond, an intelligence officer for the police force, was responsible for monitoring groups like the Proud Boys when they came to Washington.
 Tarrio regularly communicated with Lamond before the Proud Boys came to the capital city to discuss the “purpose of the trip, the agenda, and the location,” defense lawyers wrote in court documents.